apache/nuttx/configs/stm32f4discovery/README.txt

        those are that you cannot get debug output from interrupt handlers.
        So, in particularly, debug output is not a useful way to debug the USB device controller driver.
-Instead, use the USB monitor with USB debug off and USB trance on (see below).
+Instead, use the USB monitor with USB debug off and USB trace on (see below).

     4. Enabling USB monitor SYSLOG output.
 If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the